iTecAI/ttrpg-toolkit/docs/plugins/renderer-items/selectfield.md

-# TextFieldItem - `text-field`
+# SelectFieldItem - `select-field`

-TextFieldItems render a configurable text field, and have the following keys in addition to their required keys:
+SelectFieldItems render a configurable selection field, and have the following keys in addition to their required keys:

 ```typescript
 {